apache/doris-website/versioned_docs/version-2.0/data-operate/export/export-manual.md

 * JobId: The unique ID of the job
 * State: Job status:
 	* PENDING: Jobs to be Scheduled
 	* EXPORTING: Data Export
 	* FINISHED: Operation Successful
 	* CANCELLED: Job Failure
 * Progress: Work progress.
 The schedule is based on the query plan.
 Assuming there are 10 threads in total and 3 have been completed, the progress will be 30%.
 * TaskInfo: Job information in Json format:
 	* db: database name
 	* tbl: Table name
 	* partitions: Specify the exported partition. `empty` Represents all partitions.
 	* column separator: The column separator for the exported file.
 	* line delimiter: The line separator for the exported file.
 	* tablet num: The total number of tablets involved.
 	* Broker: The name of the broker used.
     * max_file_size: The maximum size of an export file.
     * delete_existing_files: Whether to delete existing files and directories in the specified export directory.
     * columns: Specifies the column names to be exported.
 Empty values represent exporting all columns.
     * format: The file format for export.
 * Path: Export path on remote storage.
 * CreateTime/StartTime/FinishTime: Creation time, start scheduling time and end time of jobs.
 * Timeout: Job timeout.
 The unit is seconds.
 This time is calculated from CreateTime.
 * Error Msg: If there is an error in the job, the cause of the error is shown here.

-* OutfileInfo: If the export job is successful, specific `SELECT INTO OUTFILE` result information will be displayed here.
+* OutfileInfo：If the export job is successful, specific `SELECT INTO OUTFILE` result information will be displayed here.

 ### Cancel Export Job

+<version since="dev"></version>

 After submitting a job, the job can be canceled by using the  [CANCEL EXPORT](../../sql-manual/sql-reference/Data-Manipulation-Statements/Manipulation/CANCEL-EXPORT.md)  command.
 For example: